-The time of year with warmer water lasts for 5.0 months, from April 24 to September 26, with an average temperature above 85°F. The day of the year with the warmest water is June 16, with an average temperature of 86°F.
+The time of year with warmer water lasts for 5.0 months, from April 24 to September 26, with an average temperature above 85°F. The month of the year in Bandar Labuan with the warmest water is June, with an average temperature of 86°F.

-The time of year with cooler water lasts for 2.0 months, from January 14 to March 12, with an average temperature below 82°F. The day of the year with the coolest water is February 5, with an average temperature of 81°F.
+The time of year with cooler water lasts for 2.0 months, from January 14 to March 12, with an average temperature below 82°F. The month of the year in Bandar Labuan with the coolest water is February, with an average temperature of 81°F.